 We never stop breathing, so the quality of air we breathe has significant effects on our mood and health.
 While stuffy rooms can make us groggy, a deep breath of fresh air can be invigorating.

 No matter where you are, the quality of the air you breath is affected by its surrounding elements.
 Indoors, we are surrounded by furniture, paper, plastic, food, dust and, of course, other people.
 Any of these combined with improper ventilation can easily lead to stale air, odors, dander, and other pollutants.

 The best solution to avoid problems like this is simple: regularly scheduled cleaning of your air ducts and vents!
-This is the most effective way to permanently reduce the airborne contaminants circulating in your office space and to ensure that everyone can breathe easy.
+This is the most effective way to permanently reduce the airborne contaminants circulating in your office space and to ensure a healthy work environment through an improved air quality.

 As the most widely shared space of any office space, the importance of a clean and hygienic restroom is paramount.
 The biggest challenge, however, is implementation.
 While most people are confident that they know the ins and outs of clean washroom, too often this translates into a space that looks clean to the naked eye, but still requires some care to be safe and hygienic.

 A mopped floor, clean sinks, and a freshly changed garbage may satisfy an onlooker’s perception of a clean washroom, but looks can be deceiving.
 To ensure a perfectly clean and safe restroom, proper attention also needs to be given to toilet bowls, floor drains, faucets, and vents.